Nacnano/2110101-com-prog/README.md

 </h3>

 <h3 align="center">
-Copying doesn't contribute to your <strong> LEARNING </strong> at all!
+Copying doesn't contribute to your <strong> Learning </strong> at all!
 </h3>

 <h3 align="center">